 Painters have always been fascinated by travels, in all aspects of the word.
 This is a look into their world and how they imagined travel would be like, or how they themselves experienced it.

 Travelling stimulates our imagination and our dreams and desires.
-Travelling is a process involving planning, the movement of yourself from one place to another, and it includes being there – at your destination.
-Travelling is also a state of mind, and it may even have a purpose.
+It is also a process involving planning, the movement of yourself from one place to another, and it includes being there – at your destination.
+Travelling is in addition a state of mind, and it may even have a purpose.

 The paintings included in this article are not necessarily among the world’s greatest masterpieces, but some are.
 The selected images are all clickable, so click and fill your screen with a larger version if you like.